Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights

-Oddsmakers give the Baltimore Ravens (5-1) a reasonable chance to keep their five-game winning streak alive, as they are favored by 6.5 points in a matchup against the Cincinnati Bengals (4-2) on Sunday, October 24, 2021 at M&T Bank Stadium.
-The point total is 47.5 for the outing.
+The Baltimore Ravens (5-1) are favored by 6.5 points as they fight to keep their five-game winning streak intact in a matchup with the Cincinnati Bengals (4-2) on Sunday, October 24, 2021 at M&T Bank Stadium.
+The over/under is 47.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.